Terrific

 Step 3: Draw Grid

 After the glue has dried, use the ruler to make an even number of equally sized boxes.
-On a 9-inch by 12-inch sheet of construction paper, draw a three by four grid of 3-inch squares.
+On a 9" by 12" sheet of construction paper, draw a three-by-four grid of 3" squares.

 Step 4: Draw Pictures